What Is a Property Tax Lien?

 Property tax liens are similarly purchased the same way actual properties are bought and sold at auctions.
 Depending on the municipality, an auction can be held at a physical location or online.
 Tax liens are typically auctioned off six months to a year after the property owner becomes delinquent.
 The prospective investor who is willing to pay the highest premium receives the tax lien.

-1. Consider What Type Of Property You Want To Buy
+1. Consider What Type Of Property You Want to Buy

-Before you start investing in tax liens, you need to consider which type of property liens they want to buy.
+Before you start investing in tax liens, you need to consider which type of property liens you want to buy.
 Specifically, the investor should consider whether they want a residential, commercial, or land tax lien.

 2. Contact Your County Office For Auction Information